liferay/liferay-nativity/README.md

 	ContextMenuControlUtil.getContextMenuControl(nativityControl, contextMenuControlCallback);

-# Issue Tracking
+# Issue Tracking and Contributions

 LiferayNativity is an open source project and community members are encouraged to submit bug fixes and enhancements.

-Please create tickets [here](http://issues.liferay.com/browse/NVTY).
+Please report all bugs and feature requests here: [http://issues.liferay.com/browse/NVTY](http://issues.liferay.com/browse/NVTY) (you will need to create a free account).

+To contribute code, create or find the issue on Nativity's ticket management page.
+From the ticket page, click on "Workflow" -> "Contribute Solution" and include the pull request link.
+You can choose "Automatic" for the Assignee.

+Review the guidelines for contributions to Liferay projects here: [link](https://www.liferay.com/community/welcome/contribute)

 # Licensing